nasiryahm/SNNSimulatorComparison/README.md

 ```

 ## Testing ranges of delays:
 Spike, Brian2, and NEST simulator support ranges of delays.

 ANNarchy informs us that it can handle uniform delays (experimentally) though does not compile in this case.

-Auryn and GeNN does not currently support ranges of delays within a single synaptic population.
+Auryn and GeNN do not currently support ranges of delays within a single synaptic population.